Access and participation plans

 What are access and participation plans?

 Access and participation plans set out how higher education providers will improve equality of opportunity for underrepresented groups to access, succeed in and progress from higher education.

-- the provider’s ambition for change, the measures it will put in place to achieve that change
+- the provider’s ambition for change

 - the targets it has set

 - the investment it will make to deliver the plan.

 If providers want to charge higher tuition fees, their plans must be approved by the Director for Fair Access and Participation.
 If they do not have this approval, they may not charge fees above £6,000-£6,165 per year (the exact threshold varies according to their Teaching Excellence and Student Outcomes Framework rating).

 Having an approved access and participation plan is also a requirement of registration with the OfS for certain categories of provider.

 From academic year 2019-20, access and participation plans replace access agreements approved by the Director for Fair Access to Higher Education, as published by the Office for Fair Access (OFFA).